ashleysommer/sanic-cors/README.rst

     def hello_world(request):
       return text("Hello, cross-origin-world!")

-SPF Usage
+SPTK Usage
 ~~~~~~~~~~~~

-Sanic-CORS uses Sanic-Plugins-Framework behind the scenes.
+Sanic-CORS uses Sanic-Plugin-Toolkit behind the scenes.
-That means you can use SPF to load the plugin for you if you are
+That means you can use the SPTK api to load the plugin for you if you are
-orchestrating and application with multiple SPF plugins.
+orchestrating and application with multiple SPTK plugins.

 .. code:: python

     from sanic import Sanic
     from sanic.response import text
-    from spf import SanicPluginsFramework
+    from sanic_plugin_toolkit import SanicPluginRealm
     from sanic_cors.extension import cors
     app = Sanic(__name__)
-    spf = SanicPluginsFramework(app)
+    realm = SanicPluginRealm(app)
-    spf.register_plugin(cors, automatic_options=True)
+    realm.register_plugin(cors, automatic_options=True)

     @app.route("/", methods=['GET', 'OPTIONS'])
     def hello_world(request):